system76/docs/content/guides.md

 ---
 title: Find Your Quickstart Guide
 description: >
-  Diagrams and component guides for your computer.
+  Diagrams and component guides for your System76 hardware.
 keywords:
   - Support
   - Guides